-#498 "Under present law a Governor Reagan said: REASON FOR VETO: taxpayer who has delinquent secured property taxes can pay these taxes on an installment plan over a five-year period in equal installments of 20 percent of the total amount due.
+#498 Governor Reagan said: REASON FOR VETO: "Under present law a taxpayer who has delinquent secured property taxes can pay these taxes on an installment plan over a five-year period in equal install-ments of 20 percent of the totalamount due.
 In addition, a taxpayer, if he so desires, may pay more than 20 percent in any one year.
 The county treasurers of this state oppose AB 1820.
-They feel that the present method of installment payments is fair and equitable to both the tax-There payer and the tax collecting agency. appears to be no real need for the negotiated payment approach proposed by this bill."
-Requires the Board of Corrections to establish AB 1836 - Sieroty statewide standards for local detention facilities and to conduct inspections for certifica-The tion of compliance with such standards. bill provides that inspections shall be made only if federal funds are made available for this purpose.
-"The functions of the Governor Reagan said: REASON FOR VETO: Board of Corrections are financed from funds of the departments represented by members on the These departments cannot provide staff board. or funds to expand this service without more assurance of financing than an authorization to request federal funds."
-Provides that each person, in any state, county, or city custodial facility shall have the rights AB 1837 - Sieroty set forth in the Penal Code for persons imprisoned in state prisons.
+They feel that the present method of installment payments is fair and equitable to both the taxpayer and the tax collecting agency.
+There appears to be no real need for the negotiated payment approach proposed by this bill."
+AB 1836 - Sieroty Requires the Board of Corrections to establish statewide standards for local detention facilities and to conduct inspections for certification of compliance with such standards.
+The bill provides that inspections shall be made only if federal funds are made available for this purpose.

+REASON FOR VETO: Governor Reagan said: "The functions of the Board of Corrections are financed from funds of the departments represented by members on the board.
+These departments cannot provide staff or funds to expand this service without more assurance of financing than an authorization to request federal funds."

+Provides that each person, in any state, county, or city custodial facility shall have the rights set forth in the Penal Code for persons imprisoned in state prisons.

 Governor Reagan said: "This bill would provide city and county jail prisoners the civil rights afforded prisoners in state prisons including the right to receive correspondence, written material and publications.
-The bill provides for the exclusion of 'obscene matter' from prisoners over 18 years of age (but not under 18 years of age), and the exclusion of 'harmful matter' from prisoners under 18 years of age These incon-(but not over 18 years of age). sistent provisions would be impossible to administer by the prison authorities."
+The bill provides for the exclusion of 'obscene matter' from prisoners over 18 years of age (but not under 18 years of age), and the exclusion of 'harmful matter' from prisoners under 18 years of age (but not over 18 years of age).
+These inconsistent provisions would be impossible to administer by the prison authorities."